svanderburg/php-sbdata/README.md

 Checking object validity
 ------------------------
 A `Form` instance can be used to check whether some aribitrary object (actually an associative array) is valid.
-For example the following example yields false:
+For example, the following example yields false:

 ```php
 $address = array(